-When his second application was turned down, he decided to return voluntarily.
+Abdulmueen arrived in Belgium in 2015.
+When his second asylum application was turned down, he decided to return voluntarily to Iraq.
 During the pre-departure counselling with the IOM, Abdulmueen mentioned that he had experience as a baker.

 The business now provides a stable income.
 However, Abdulmueen still faces many challenges, such as the competition from three other bakeries in the same neighbourhood and the difficulty to attract customers.
 That is why he relies on quality products at low prices.
 He hopes that his bakery will continue to prosper in the future.